-Stephen: My favorite place to eat is Izumi, our Japanese restaurant on board.
+Stephen: My favorite place to eat is Izumi, our Asian-inspired restaurant.
 I start with the miso soup and gyoza before digging into the futomaki, a thick sushi roll typically filled with vegetables.
 I also recently dined at Wonderland and was blown away—a highlight for sure is the chocolate dessert ball that melts before your eyes with caramel sauce!

 Q: Can you tell us about some standout shore excursions offered on the seven-night Alaska itineraries from Seattle?

 Stephen: Alaska is so beautiful that any adventure is sure to be spectacular.
 If I had to choose one, it would be the Dog Sledding and Glacier Flightseeing by Helicopter excursion.
 From getting a surreal view of the glaciers below by helicopter to playing with husky puppies before meeting their big brothers and sisters for a sled ride, nothing beats that day.

 Stephen: It’s hard not to spot wildlife in Alaska!
 I’ve been in the right place at the right time and have been lucky enough to see bald eagles, porcupines, bears and even dolphins and humpback whales.

 Q: What other experiences are you looking forward to trying out?

 Stephen: The Glacier Discovery by Helicopter experience is at the top of my summer bucket list, quickly followed by exploring Upper Dewey Lake in Skagway.

 Pro tip: Upper Dewey Lake is a phenomenal spot to see unparalleled views of glaciers, rocky peaks and crystal-clear waters from 3,000 feet above sea level.